rao-monu/rao-monu/README.md

 I'm a passionate geospatial data scientist and 3D geospatial engineer with expertise in land, terrain, climate, and spatial modelling.
 My work revolves around the 3D city and building spatial modelling, utilizing geospatial technologies like satellite imagery, lidar, drones, terrain data (DSM, DTM), orthophotos, and spatiotemporal analysis.

 ## 🌱 Currently
-I'm actively involved in the field of 3D geospatial technology, working on cutting-edge projects and exploring innovative solutions to address complex challenges.
+I'm actively involved in the field of 3D geospatial generative technology, working on cutting-edge projects and exploring innovative solutions to address complex challenges.

 ## 🔗 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/yadavmukesh1111001110/)